Skip to main content

 Frequently Asked Questions

-Classic Marathon Infinity is a action game.
+Classic Marathon Infinity is a shooter game with science fiction theme.

 Classic Marathon Infinity is available on PC, Mac OS, Windows and Linux.